how do i grow lettuce

 If you are growing lettuce as a baby leaf, you can directly sow your seeds outside just after the last frost.
 The seeds are planted close together, about 9 per square-foot.
 Try seeding every few weeks for a continued harvest all season long.

-Keep in mind that lettuce seeds are very small and will need to plant close the soils surface.
-Then just barely cover the seeds with fine textured planting mix.
+Keep in mind that lettuce seeds are very small and will need to be planted close to the soils surface.
+You'll need to just barely cover the seeds with a fine textured planting mix.

-Once the plant reaches 4-6" you can start harvesting.
-Try using the cut and come again harvesting technique, this is where you cut the entire plant down to 1" and wait for regrowth.
-If you'd prefer you can cut the outer leaves or you can cut the entire plant right down to soil level.
-For head lettuce (romaine, radicchio etc) wait until a head forms then cut the entire plant right down to the soil.
+For baby leaf lettuce, harvest once the plant reaches 4-6" you can start harvesting.
+Try using the "cut and come again" harvesting technique, this is where you cut the entire plant down to 1" and wait for regrowth.

 Helpful Tips and Tricks

-If you would like a unusual and unique salad, then plant as many varieties of lettuce as you can.
-When planing bury the plant a bit deeper than soil level so the plant stands up tall, it is more important to keep the leaves off the ground to prevent pests and disease.
+If you would like an unusual and unique salad, then plant as many varieties of lettuce as you can.
+When planting bury the plant a bit deeper than soil level so the plant stands up tall, it is more important to keep the leaves off the ground to prevent pests and disease.